-8. The Department of Planning and Community Development shall file a Notice of Exemption and record a Notice of Administrative Conditions and Restrictions (NOAC&R) with the County Clerk-Recorder's Office within 30 days of project approval.
-The NOAC&R includes: Conditions of Approval; and a project area map.
-Prior to filing, within five days of approval of this project by the Planning Commission or Board of Supervisors, the applicant shall submit to the Department of Planning and Community Development a check for \$57.00, made payable to Stanislaus County, for the payment of Clerk-Recorder filing fee.
+- 6. The Department of Planning and Community Development shall file a Notice of Exemption and record a Notice of Administrative Conditions and Restrictions (NOAC&R) with the County Recorder's Office within 30 days of project approval.
+The NOAC&R includes: Conditions of Approval/Development Standards and Schedule; any adopted Mitigation Measures; and a project area map.
+Prior to filing, within five days of approval of this project by the Planning Commission or Board of Supervisors, the applicant shall submit to the Department of Planning and Community Development a check for \$57.00, made payable to Stanislaus County, for the payment of Clerk Recorder filing fees. - 7.
+Developer shall pay all Public Facilities Impact Fees and Fire Facilities Fees as adopted by Resolution of the Board of Supervisors.
+The fees shall be payable at the time of issuance of a building permit for any construction in the development project and shall be based on the rates in effect at the time of building permit issuance.

-16 EXHIBIT C
+17 EXHIBIT C